zhangyuygss/HSI_Classification/README.md

 # HSIC_KSOMP

-This git contains an implementation of KSOMP algorithm of hyperspectral image classification.
+This git contains an implementation of KSOMP algorithm of hyperspectral image classification which was described in paper "Hyperspectral Image Classification via Kernel Sparse Representation"

+#### To run the codes:
-1.run aviris_data_generation.m
++ 1.run aviris_data_generation.m
-2.run HSI_classification.m
++ 2.run HSI_classification.m

 enjoy!